mjervis524/Fall2020-CEG3120/Projects/ExtraCredit/README.md

 ## OpenLDAP Server Setup (2 pts):

 Install an interface system on your openLDAP server (strongly recommend `phpldapadmin`).

+Deliverable is a screenshot of your interface with the DIT structure described shown.

 You can reference my installation notes:

 ```
 sudo apt-get install slapd ldap-utils